Elements-Agency/benjaminjyoung/content/story.md

 ## Purgatory Era ##
 _2014 - 2018_

 After the night of my life's largest loss, this era begins.
 This era is mainly uneventful, myself living in emotional purgatory and suppression.
+Six years of living through the effects of devastating trauma.

 No current works in this era have been completed yet.
 Future titles of this era will include:
   * **Straight to Voicemail** - Sometimes it's comforting hearing their voice again.
+  * **Violence** - A friend, grieving the loss of his sister and having a drug induced schzoprantic episode, stabs me in my right shoulder.
   * **Decembers** - I hate Decembers.
   * **Office Christmas Party** - Me holding a keg as my friend does a keg stand in jean cut-off short-shorts.
   * **Shepard** - Izzy returns, herding sheep.